Appdynamics/slack-alerting-extension/README.md

 ### Prerequisites

-- Setup incoming Webhook integration for your slack team.
-Webhook URL is required for this extension to post events to Slack.
+- Webhook URL is required for this extension to post events to Slack.
+Setup incoming Webhook integration for your slack team if not configured.
+For details, please refer [here](https://api.slack.com/incoming-webhooks)

 ## Installation Steps

-1. Run `mvn clean install`.

-2. Find the zip file at `target/slack-alert.zip` or Download the Slack Alerting Extension zip from [AppDynamics Exchange]()
+1. To build from source, clone this repository and run `mvn clean install`.
+This will produce a slack-alert.zip in the target directory.
+Alternatively, download the latest release archive from [GitHub](https://github.com/Appdynamics/slack-alerting-extension/releases)

-3. Unzip the slack-alert.zip file into `<CONTROLLER_HOME_DIR>/custom/actions/`.
+2. Unzip the slack-alert.zip file into `<CONTROLLER_HOME_DIR>/custom/actions/`.

-4. Check if you have custom.xml file in `<CONTROLLER_HOME_DIR>/custom/actions/` directory.
+3. Check if you have custom.xml file in `<CONTROLLER_HOME_DIR>/custom/actions/` directory.
 If yes, add the following xml to the <custom-actions> element.

       ```
           <action>